deep-learning-with-pytorch/dlwpt-code/README.md

 # bookcode
-Code for the book Deep Learning with PyTorch by Luca Antiga and Eli Stevens.
+Code for the book Deep Learning with PyTorch by Eli Stevens and Luca Antiga.